ayshanaji/Data-Analytics-Portfolio-EduBridge/Projects/Samsung TV Prices-WebScraping/Readme.md

-### Webscraping of SAMSUNG TV prices and its rating
+### Webscraping of SAMSUNG TV prices and its rating using Python

 Link used for scraping :**"https://www.flipkart.com/search?q=samsung+tv"**
 * This is a technique to retrieve large amounts of data from the internet.